maltesie/emap/README.md

 sudo pip install scipy, networkx
 ```

-### Graphhopper server
+### Third-party software and compile

 Copy the contents from https://github.com/graphhopper/graphhopper to the third-party/graphopper folder.

-## Usage

 The zip containing the massim simulation server in the folder my_mapc/third_party has to be unpacked.
 After that, in the my_mapc folder, run

 ```shell
 catkin_make
 ```

+## Usage

 The massim server can be started within the my_mapc folder by running